J-COCIS/REMINDER-APP-AVIS-/README.md

 This project is a starting point for a Flutter application.

-Designed and developed to sove the problem of the Forgrtfulness as is based on both the scheduled and Location-based Reminders.
+Designed and developed to sove the problem of the Forgetfulness as is based on both the scheduled and Location-based Reminders.